danpaxton/spanning-tree-visualizer/README.md

 **Anti-Aliasing:** Smooths out all graphics in the display at the cost of a slower runtime.

 # Installation #
-Download zip or clone the projects to the directory of choice.
+Download zip or clone the project to the directory of choice.

 Install Java jdk 16.
 ```console